osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

       export GAZEBO_MODEL_PATH=/home/user/catkin_ws/src/

-#### Viewing In Gazebo - Manually
+#### Viewing In Gazebo-classic - Manually

-Now test to see if your new Gazebo Model Database is properly configured by launching Gazebo:
+Now test to see if your new Gazebo-classic Model Database is properly configured by launching Gazebo:

       gazebo

 And clicking the "Insert" tab on the left.
 You will probably see several different drop down lists that represent different model databases available on your system, including the online database.
-Find the database corresponding to your robot, open the sub menu, click on the name of your robot and then choose a location within Gazebo to place the robot, using your mouse.
+Find the database corresponding to your robot, open the sub menu, click on the name of your robot and then choose a location within Gazebo-classic to place the robot, using your mouse.

-#### Viewing In Gazebo - `roslaunch` with the Model Database
+#### Viewing In Gazebo-classic - `roslaunch` with the Model Database

 The advantage of the model database method is that now you can include your robot directly within your world files, without using a ROS package path.
 We'll use the same setup from the section "Creating a world file" but modify the world file: